tbm00/EssentialsXAddon64/README.md

 Created by tbm00 for play.mc64.wtf.

 ## Features
-- Easily check who has which EssentialsX nickname
+- Easily check who has an active EssentialsX nickname.
-- Define replacement output for other plugins' placeholders
+- Define replacement output for other plugins' placeholders.

 ## Dependencies
 - **Java 17+**: REQUIRED
 - **Spigot 1.18.1+**: UNTESTED ON OLDER VERSIONS
 - **PlaceholderAPI**: REQUIRED
-- **EssentialsX**: OPTIONAL (not necessary if only using newPlaceholder section)
+- **EssentialsX**: OPTIONAL (necessary if using nicknameExtension)

 ## Commands